StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

 # Create a health check

+{% hint style="warning" %}
 - ??? do health checks always need to be manually added or is there a default added when a component/relation is created?
 - ??? are health checks added with stackpacks?
+- ??? if windowing method is set to sliding, does a check run continuously as long as data is arriving?
+{% endhint %}

 ## Overview